Comparing inTEST (INTT) & Its Peers

 |2.61

-As a group, “Instruments to measure electricity” companies have a potential upside of 19.63%.
-Given inTEST’s rivals higher possible upside, analysts plainly believe inTEST has less favorable growth aspects than its rivals.
+As a group, “Instruments to measure electricity” companies have a potential upside of 17.56%.
+Given inTEST’s peers higher possible upside, analysts clearly believe inTEST has less favorable growth aspects than its peers.

-This table compares inTEST and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares inTEST and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue